cyrildewit/eloquent-viewable/UPGRADING.md

 - Find all usages of `getUniquePageViewsFrom(<DateTime>)`and replace it with `getUniqueViews(Period::since(<DateTime>))`.
 - Find all usages of `getUniquePageViewsBefore(<DateTime>)`and replace it with `getUniqueViews(Period::upto(<DateTime>))`.
 - Find all usages of `getUniquePageViewsBetween(<DateTime>)`and replace it with `getUniqueViews(Period::create(<DateTime>, <DateTime>))`.

+### DateTransformer

+The DateTransformers feature has been removed from v2.0.0.